fatihtepe/my-projects/ProjectQ-001-Create-Apache-Servers-with-Terraform/README.md

 ## Description:

-- This project aims to create two apache servers in AWS with using Terraform to give students the understanding to building infrastructure with Terraform.
+- This project aims to create two apache servers in AWS with using Terraform to get the understanding to building infrastructure with Terraform.

 ## Problem Statement: